Magic Mushroom Retreats in Jamaica: Myco Meditations

 After they’ve been collected on the island, mushrooms are dried and ground before being put into capsules – each one containing 0.5g.
 “This method allows for consistency and for us to effectively target the desired dose” Eric says.
 The doses generally start low and graduate up over the sessions, taking into account the person’s experience with psychedelics, their increased tolerance over successive sessions, and their stability and level of comfort within the experience.
 It also depends on what the person is after.
 Eric makes clear that there’s no fixed pattern to the dosages and each course is tailored to the individual – “it’s based on consultation and open dialogue”.

 I have to say I like the sound of this approach.
 My main hesitation with retreats is the inability to choose your own dose – most retreats I’ve come across will have a set amount they’ll give you and there’s not much discussion on if this can be altered – you can drink a cup full then maybe a bit more, or it’s a loaded bowl in a pipe.
 It’s not exactly like the carefully measured doses you’d find in a research setting.
-I think this more scientific approach is the way forward, it seems the best way to avoid both the risk of an experience stronger than someone is ready for, or the disappointment of an underwhelming experience that leaves you wanting more.
-Anyway, back to the chat with Eric.
+I think this more scientific approach is the way forward, it seems the best way to avoid both the risk of an experience stronger than someone is ready for, or the disappointment of an underwhelming experience.

 How does psilocybin increase sense of wellbeing?
 “A word that we’ve kept coming back to here recently is authenticity” Eric says.
 He believes that by connecting to our authentic self we can alleviate ourselves of the conditions causing our suffering.
 And the suffering is real for a lot of those who’ve been on retreat there, with around 90% of participants wanting to work through some trauma or emotional state; people suffering from PTSD, addiction, and depression, including several stage 4 cancer patients.
 “They can come to a level of comfort with their diagnosis” Eric says.
 “These are people who have given up on life, and I see them reinvigorated, coming back to life with enthusiasm”.